April 14, 2026

 With Ramp, you can:

-• Intake in an instant: When you drop a contract into Ramp’s procurement software, its AI will parse the details and automatically complete the request
+• Intake in an instant: When you drop a contract into Ramp's purchasing software, its AI will parse the details and automatically complete the request.

-• Get the best deals: Benchmark quotes against thousands of real, anonymized transactions to negotiate with confidence and secure the best price
+• Get the best deals: Use Ramp's Price Intelligence to benchmark quotes against thousands of real, anonymized transactions to negotiate with confidence and secure the best price.

-• Integrate seamlessly: Connect Ramp with your ERP and finance systems to unify supplier data and eliminate manual work
+• Integrate seamlessly: Connect Ramp with your ERP, finance systems, and across CLM, eSignature, TPRM, and ticketing platforms to unify supplier data and eliminate manual work.

 Get started with Ramp Procurement.